Back to Projects

 • RF PCB Layout: Executed controlled impedance microstrip/stripline routing with precise trace width calculations and length constraints

-• Grounding Strategy: Implemented solid ground plane, via stitching, and compartmentalized grounding for EMI/EMC compliance
+• RF Grounding Strategy: Implemented solid ground plane, via stitching, and compartmentalized grounding for RF sections and EMI/EMC compliance

 Tools & Workflow: